jensjepsen/mus/README.md

 ```

 ## TODO
+- [ ] BUG: tools are intercepted before usage is yielded, which means that usage is yielded in wrong order
+- [ ] Return usage for fill operations
 - [ ] Prefill examples should fail when encountering unknown type
+    - [ ] Example generation should be optional and be simpler (i.e. no special chars etc)
 - [ ] Replace with msgspec
     - [ ] Pydantic
     - [ ] jsonpickle